 What are the differences?
 InSinkErator Evolution Compact vs Essential XTR

 I mentioned that both these models use Sound Seal technology and they are quieter than many other models, but I didn’t say how quiet.
-The amount insulations for reducing noise vary from models to models, here Evolution Essential XTR is much quieter than Evolution Compact.
+The amount of insulations for reducing noise varies from model to model, here Evolution Essential XTR is much quieter than Evolution Compact.

 The Essential XTR also comes with a power cord and a sink top switch.
 A good sink top switch costs around 30-40 dollars, and a power cord for around $10.
-So that’s $50 worth items which the Compact model doesn’t include.
-This is the first time I am seeing a sink top switch included with a disposal, also called an air-switch it helps to trigger electrical contact with the help of an air tube.
+So that’s $50 worth of items that the Compact model doesn’t include.
+This is the first time I am seeing a sink top switch included with disposal, also called an air switch it helps to trigger electrical contact with the help of an air tube.
 The lack of electrical components in the switch makes it safer to operate even when wet.

-Another area where Essential XTR wins over the Compact model is warranty.
-The XTR model comes with 6 years of warranty whereas InSinkErator Compact is covered only for 4 years.
+Another area where Essential XTR wins over the Compact model is the warranty.
+The XTR model comes with 6 years of warranty whereas the InSinkErator Compact is covered for 8 years.
 I don’t know why the warranty periods are different despite both having the same build quality.
 And the XTR weighs a bit more, most probably owing to the extra layer of noise insulation it has.
-The weight of the XTR disposal is 20 pounds whereas Compact weighs 19.5 pounds.
+The weight of the XTR disposal is 20 pounds whereas the Compact weighs 19.5 pounds.